istd50043-2023-spring/cohort_problems/cc12/lab12.md

 ```
 Then navigate to `http://127.0.0.1:9090/`.

+*If you use this step, use this IP address later on in the exercises.*

 6. Under "anonymous -> Interpreter -> spark", change the configuration setting `zeppelin.spark.enableSupportedVersionCheck` from true to false.